 - No scuba diving with the whale sharks.

 - Do not touch or kick the coral.

 - Do not throw your trash in the sea, you should always take it back with you.

 - All guides must have their SECTUR permit visible at all times and they must be certified for: CPR/First Aid, hold a Tourism Snorkeling Guide Certification, take a Whale Shark Biology Course and understand Group Management in Protected and Unprotected Areas.

 - Boats must not exceed the capacity limitations indicated below.
 (Captain and Guide are included in the count.)
 25’-6 persons, 26’-7 persons, 27’-8 persons, 28’-9 persons, 29’and over-10 persons.
 Boats over 33’ are not permitted to enter the whale shark area in Cancun, Mexico.

-Mexico is one of the only counties that has strict rules in place.
-Other countries have been slow to adapt these policies and some even bait the whale sharks for tourists.
+Mexico is one of the only counties that have strict rules in place.
+Other countries have been slow to adopt these policies and some even bait the whale sharks for tourists.
 You should do your research before booking a trip.